 For the great monastic writers, love was a spiritual value, achieved through unending effort and discipline.
 The poets of the courts, on the other hand, celebrated erotic love in a setting of elaborate romance.
 Only the scholars of the new urban universities sought to integrate love into a coherent explanation of man and the universe.
 The writings of all these—Abelard and Bernard of Clairvaux, William of Poitiers and Andreas Capellanus—have in one way or another greatly enriched our Western traditions.

 Drawing upon a wealth of original sources and an abundant scholarly literature, John C. Moore has provided, in his own words, "a pleasant meeting-place' for twelfth-century men and women and for modern readers, who share a common humanity and a common interest in love.

-John C. Moore was Professor of History at Hofstra University.
+John C. Moore is Professor Emeritus of History at Hofstra University.